raydelvecchio/word-cmd-k/README.md

 * Microsoft word caching extensions heavily.
 You can find the cache in `/Users/<username>/Library/Containers/com.microsoft.Word/Data/Library/Caches`.
     * If you need to reset the state of word, just delete the caches folder!
 * The development server must be running on https for this to work!
 Word does not support running on HTTP
+    * You can start it with `npm run devserver`
+    * This devserver will be started in ~1 minute, and auto-reloads upon save!

 # Error Log
 * `Add-in Error: Sorry, we can't load the add-in.
 Please make sure you have internet connectivity.`